 It is important to note that in some states, lawyers handle sales for compensation without being licensed as brokers or agents.

 To become licensed, most states require that an applicant take a minimum number of classroom hours to study realty law before taking the state licensing exam.
 Such education is often provided by educational companies, who are typically licensed to teach such courses within their respective states.

-The courses are designed to prepare the new licensee primarily for the legal aspects of the practice of transferring estates and to pass the state licensing exam.
+The courses are designed to prepare the new licensee primarily for the legal aspects of the practice of transferring estates and passing the state licensing exam.

-The first step to get your real estate license is to attend the Pre-Salesperson’s real estate license class.
+The first step to getting your real estate license is to attend the Pre-Salesperson’s real estate license class.

 Classes Qualifications for License

 Every applicant for a resident license as a salesperson shall be age eighteen (18) years or over, shall be a bona fide resident of the State of Mississippi prior to filing his application, and shall have successfully completed a minimum of sixty (60) hours in courses in real estate.